judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 # Interactive Commands

-This document describes the command interface registered by the ESP8266 Remote Control system, based on `commandregistry.cpp` and `commandhandlers.cpp`.
+This document describes the command interface of the ESP8266 Remote Control system, which can be interactively used via a serial connection or across the internet.

 ## Command syntax